openrewrite/rewrite-docs/reference/faq.md

 2. Use exclusions to limit the folders the recipe can run on:

 {% hint style="info" %}
-Exclusion paths are paths relative to the project root, not the system file path.
+Exclusion paths are relative to the project root, not the system file path.
 {% endhint %}

 {% tabs %}